-The ease of use, construction quality, ergonomics, and user safety are all important factors to consider when purchasing a treadmill.
-Think about your specific goals when making a treadmill purchase.
+The ease of use, construction quality, ergonomics, and user safety are all important factors to consider when purchasing your own treadmill.
+Think about your specific goals when making a purchase.
 If you’re using it to improve your cardio and as an add-on to a strength training program, the treadmill is going to be used much differently than if you’re planning to train for marathons or ultras.

 Range is an umbrella term here to include the range of treadmill speeds, incline range, stability, and belt cushioning.
-These are important features to consider, especially if you’re going to be sharing the treadmill with other people.
+These are important features to consider, especially if you’re going to be sharing it with other people.